2024-25 Edition

 UC Library Search: UC Library Search is a discovery platform that provides access to the UCI Libraries' premier collections as well as the collections of all 10 UC libraries.
 Users can locate millions of print and online books, journal articles, and other content.

 Librarians: Librarians with disciplinary expertise serve each academic department.
 They select materials for the Libraries’ collection; provide specialized reference assistance to faculty, graduate students, and undergraduates; and are available to meet the research, teaching, learning, and patient care needs of the members of their liaison departments.
-Librarians also assist in developing digital projects, data-management planning, and scholarly communication issues.
+Librarians also assist in developing digital projects, data curation and data-management planning, and scholarly communication issues.

 Ask A Librarian: The UCI Libraries’ Ask A Librarian services provide expert in-person and online research assistance to users.
 Online reference services are available 24 hours a day, seven days a week.
 UCI librarians also offer workshops that develop students' lifelong learning skills and help researchers to use rapidly changing information resources and technologies effectively and efficiently.